LetzPwn/ctf-writeups/dawg_ctf_2020/coronacation/2020-04-12-coronacation.md

 Its also not possible to overflow the user buffer, but there is also a format string vulnerability.
 We will use it to overwrite the return address with the help of the addresses, which were leaked by the previous format string vulnerability.

+The plan is to leak addresses with the first format string vulnerability.
+With the leaked addresses, we can overwrite some return address with the address of the *win* function to get the flag.

 ## Exploitation
 The first step is to leak some addresses from the stack, and check if we find some useful values.